kyoscryingcorner/minipaint/README.md

 # minipaint
 small drawing program i made with scratch

-just download the zip file and run the html file into your browser.
+just download the zip file, extract it and run the html file into your browser.